DevGrow/devgrow.github.io/_posts/2010-05-18-slidernav.markdown

 - WordPress
 ---

 This effect is actually from [Techi.com](http://techi.com/), a new blog launched by the guys at [WebDesignerDepot](http://webdesignerdepot.com/), where they use it to display their popular tags in the sidebar.
 I wanted to see how easy (or hard) it was to recreate using JQuery and CSS, and it turns out that it's pretty simple to do.
-I've packed it into a neat little plugin so you hopefully you can make some use of it!<!-- more -->
+I've packed it into a neat little plugin so you hopefully you can make some use of it!

 **Updated May 25:** I've just added a new option that displays arrows above and below the SliderNav object.
 This is used to navigate longer sections for users that do not have a mouse wheel (or those who are on a mobile browser).